sanjibpaul59/footballFieldFinder/README.md

 # footballFieldFinder
-This is website is response to the solution of finding football field near me.
+This is website is a response to the problem of finding football field near me.